juju/docs/src/en/config-LXD.md

    (`/var/cache/lxc`).

-Although this document does provide enough information to get you running with generic LXD (this document is ultimately about running LXD with Juju) it does so assuming you are setting up LXD for the first time.
+Although this document does provide enough information to get you running with LXD itself (this document is ultimately about running LXD with Juju) it does so assuming you are setting up LXD for the first time.

 **Note:** If you are running iptables (firewall) or even an iptables frontend such as `ufw`, the LXD local provider might not work properly.
 Troubleshoot accordingly or stop the firewall altogether.

-See [linuxcontainers.org/lxd](https://linuxcontainers.org/lxd/) for more on LXD itself.

 # Prerequisites and installation of Juju and LXD